 Three decades later, French colonists sponsored by the Compagnie des Îles d’Amérique, an association of French entrepreneurs, set sail to establish the first European settlement on Guadeloupe.
 On June 28, 1635, the party, led by Charles Liénard de l’Olive and Jean Duplessis d’Ossonville, landed on the southeastern shore of Basse-Terre and claimed Guadeloupe for France.
 They drove the Caribs off the island, planted crops and within a decade had built the first sugar mill.
-By the time France officially annexed the island in 1674, a slavery-based plantation system had been well established.
+By the time France officially annexed the island in 1674, a slavery-based plantation system was well established.

 Amid the chaos of the French Revolution, the British invaded Guadeloupe again in 1794.
 In response, the French sent a contingent of soldiers led by Victor Hugues, a black nationalist.
 Hugues freed and armed Guadeloupean slaves.
 On the day the British withdrew from Guadeloupe, Hugues went on a rampage and killed 300 royalists, many of them plantation owners.
 It marked the start of a reign of terror.
-In all, Hugues was responsible for the deaths of more than 1000 colonists, and as a consequence of his attacks on US ships, the USA declared war on France.
+In all, Hugues was responsible for the deaths of more than 1000 colonists, and as a consequence of his attacks on US ships the USA declared war on France.

 In 1802 Napoléon Bonaparte, anxious to get the situation under control, sent General Antoine Richepanse to Guadeloupe.
 Richepanse put down the uprising, restored the prerevolutionary government and reinstituted slavery.